LGD2333/CFSeg-Net/README.md

 Extensive experiments have been conducted on four public medical image datasets, which are ISIC2018, Kvasir-SEG, BUSI, and CVC-ClinicDB, respectively.
 Experimental results demonstrate that the proposed CFSeg-Net achieves outstanding model performance.
 These results highlight CFSeg-Net’s potential as a robust and efficient tool for segmentation in medical imaging.

+## Dataset

+In our expriment setting, we conduct segmentation tasks on four public datasets:
+ISIC-2018 (dermoscopy, with 2,594 images)
+Kvasir-SEG (endoscopy, with 1,000 images)
+BUSI (breast ultrasound, with 437 benign and 210 malignant images) CVC-ClinicDB (colonoscopy, with 612 images)

+For each dataset, the images are randomly split into training, validation, and test sets with a ratio of 6:2:2.